This is a short guide on team happiness/health/morale checks, why they’re important, and four practical examples you can run with your team.

 Team Health checks are not solely about chasing a happiness metric, but about uncovering all the elements that make people in your team feel happy and productive.

-Start a team space in Metro Retro to get access to mutliple Team Health Check templates.
+Start a team space in Metro Retro to get access to multiple Team Health Check templates.

 For more reading around team happiness and health, check out these blog articles I enjoyed reading.